apollographql/apollo-link/SPEC.md

 ### Modular Architecture

-To support a range of use cases with simple links, Apollo Links are designed as a modular system that composes links, chaining together their functionality.
+To support a range of use cases with simple links, Apollo Links are designed as a modular system that composes links together into chains.
 Links communicate down their chain using a `forward` callback that passes an operation to the next link's `request` and returns the resulting observable.

 This example chain contains an Intermediate Link that modifies the operation and passes it to `forward`.